tpstudy/django-adminlte/README.md

 6. Added new static resources, including images and style files.
 7. Updated the project's URL configuration to accommodate the new structure.
 8. Modified `settings.py`, adjusting the app list and other configurations.
+9. Improved password reset functionality with custom views and templates.
+10. Unified the style across all authentication pages (login, registration, password reset).

 ## How to Run the Project